Treatment options for anal cancer vary depending on stage and type. The three treatment options for anal cancer include:

 Immunotherapies would enable one’s immune system to find and destroy cancerous cells without damaging healthy cells, something other cancer therapies are unable to accomplish.
 Current immunotherapies under research include cancer-fighting vaccines, checkpoint inhibitors and creams that can be applied topically.
 The Foundation supports research in this field, which you can read more about here.
 Please remember, however, that the role of immunotherapy remains in clinical trials, and as of yet, no drugs are FDA-approved for anal cancer and only a very select few are FDA approved for other cancers.

 Genomic research is also a fast-growing and relatively new area of study in the cancer research world.
-Cancer genome research compares genes in tumours to genes in healthy, noncancerous tissues in order to understand important differences between the two.
+Cancer genome research compares genes in tumors to genes in healthy, noncancerous tissues in order to understand important differences between the two.

 The research goal is to provide insight into what drives cancer development.
 Ultimately, if we understand how a healthy cell’s DNA has changed to become cancerous, it may indicate areas of the genome that can be targeted by specific drugs.
 In the future this may mean that each individual has 'personalized' medicine where people are no longer treated by the anatomical site but by the genetic mutations in their tumor.